flauntbot/telegram-bot-lua/README.md

 end
 ```

-You'll notice I've used another function from the telegram-bot-lua library we included as `api`.
+You'll notice I've used another function from the telegram-bot-luajit library we included as `api`.
 There is a function for every method in the [Telegram bot API](https://core.telegram.org/bots/api).
 Scroll down to see examples of method-binded functions.

 To handle channel posts (a.k.a. the `update.channel_post` object), you need to use the `api.on_channel_post(channel_post)` function.
 The example shown below would iterate over every `update.channel_post` object, and reply to channel posts that contain the text `ping` with the word `pong`: